- HubPages Tutorials and Community»

 It Is About Value

-The most important thing I think I learned from Squidoo is that while content is King, it has to have a kingdom, and traffic is that kingdom.
+The most important thing I think I learned from this site was the lesson that "while content is King, it has to have a kingdom, and traffic is that kingdom".

 Aside from the basic importance of king and kingdom, the characteristic of creating something of value was outlined, fleshed out in a practical way that has molded the plans for my future writing online.

-I think I learned these things, which I will discuss further on....
+I believe I learned these lessons, which I will discuss further on....

 - It is okay to sell a product, as long as you make it fun and informative along the way.